JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

   - Searching for a specific piece of dialogue can be very difficult.
   - Like with multiple text files, can end in massive file structures.

 In comparison, Unity's visual scripting system feels like a natural fit.
 Its node-and-edge system shows a clear sequence of events, so you can understand exactly what happens when.
-Additionally, representing branches is easy; you can just choose a different node to go to under a certain condition.
-Even better, bloat is less of an issue, since a node can contain other, smaller nodes.
+Additionally, representing branches is easy; you can just go to a different node under a certain condition.
+Bloat is also less of an issue, since a node can contain other, "smaller" nodes.

-Of course, the visual novel was just an example, but it captures an important principle:
+Of course, the choose-your-own-adventure game was just an example, but it captures an important principle:

 *In general, visual scripting works best for games whose high-level logic is sequential!* (e.g. moving from one piece of dialogue, to the next, to the next...)